Ag Frequently Asked Questions

 How many acres do I need to qualify for Ag Valuation?

 Williamson County has a diverse range of soil types that require more acreage in some areas than others to produce the same amount of product, therefore we have four different typical minimum acreages and you can see this breakdown by clicking here.

 What types of activities can qualify for Ag Valuation?

 There are many activities that may qualify your land for Ag Valuation and those can be found here.

 How many animals do I need on my property to qualify for Ag Valuation?

 The number of animals needed for a property to qualify for Ag Valuation depends on location in the county, type of forage, and type of animal.
-Refer to our Ag Manual.
+Refer to our Ag Land Qualification Guidlines.

 What is an Ag Rollback?

 An Ag Rollback Tax is an additional tax that is imposed when a property owner changes the use of a property from Agricultural to any other use – excluding building a house for a personal homestead.
 The Rollback Tax recoups the tax the owner would have paid if his or her land had been taxed at Market Value for the years covered in the Rollback (generally five years).
 More information can be found here and in Section 23.55 of the Texas Property Tax Code.

 Will I receive an Ag Rollback Tax if I buy a property with Ag Valuation, build a house, and stop using the property for agriculture?